How to use Prisma ORM with Turborepo

 }

-Then create a .env file in the web directory and copy of the contents of the .env file in the database directory containing the DATABASE_URL.:
+Then, create a .env file in the web directory and copy into it the contents of the .env file from the /database directory containing the DATABASE_URL:

 DATABASE_URL="Same database url as used in the database directory"